Best Exercise Bikes in the UK + Guide to Pick the Correct Bike

 Indoor cycling exercise bikes in the UK

 Spin bikes are designed to replicate the experience of cycling on a road bike.
 This means the rider has a different posture, leaning forward to reach the handlebars and can stand to pedal.
-Designed for lower body high-intensity workouts the heavy flywheel and resistance means that they are not good for people with mobility problems or, unless they are already fit and keen cyclists, older people.
-If you are considering a spin bike look for key features including highly adjustable handlebars, a good monitor (ideally with Bluetooth connection for heart-rate monitors and other accessories) and SPD clips on the pedals.
+Designed for lower body high-intensity workouts the heavy flywheel and resistance means that they are not good for people with mobility problems or older people unless they are already fit and keen cyclists.
+If you are considering a spin bike in the UK look for key features including highly adjustable handlebars, a good monitor (ideally with Bluetooth connection for heart-rate monitors and other accessories) and SPD clips on the pedals.
 You should also look at the workout options it gives you, ideally finding one that offers power (or wattage), RPM and heart-rate options as well as the usual things like time and distance.
+You should also make sure it’s a magnetic resistance spin bike in the UK or you would have to do regular maintenance.

 Recumbent exercise bikes in the UK

 Recumbent bikes are the lowest-impact of all exercise bikes, thanks to the angle of the pedals to the seat, the seat and backrest, and the design that avoids the need to mount the bike.
-These features, along with the side handle bars, make recumbent bikes ideal for the those who might be recovering from illness, injury or have balance issues.
-If you are looking for a recumbent bike, you should look at features that make the bike easy and comfortable to use, such as the comfort of the seat and controls that are near the handles rather than on a hard-to-reach central column.
+These features, along with the side handlebars, make recumbent bikes ideal for those who might be recovering from illness, or injury or have balance issues.
+If you are looking for a recumbent bike, you should look at features that make the bike easy and comfortable to use, such as the comfort of the seat and resistance controls that are near the handles rather than on a hard-to-reach central column.
+Good large grippy pedals like those on Nautilus R618 and a decent-weight flywheel is also a plus.

 Air resistance exercise bikes in the UK

 If you are looking for full-body interval training then an air bike will be among the top exercise bikes you can buy.
-Air bikes usually feature moving handlebars to give the full-body workout and the harder your work, the harder it gets.
-They are not for the elderly or anyone else who is recommended to avoid high-intensity interval training, for example those with heart conditions.
+Air bikes usually feature moving handlebars to give a full-body workout and the harder your work, the harder it gets.
+They are not for the elderly or anyone else who is recommended to avoid high-intensity interval training, for example, those with heart conditions.
 They are also the loudest bikes you can buy, which may be a factor in your home.
-If you are looking at air bikes, then to get the top-rated exercise bikes, you should be looking for the usual bike features like exercise programmes and the ability to do leg or arm only exercises.
+If you are looking at air bikes, you should be looking for the usual bike features like exercise programmes, grippy MTB style pedals, foot rests, multi-grip handlebars, adjustable seat, tablet and bottle holders, and the ability to do leg or arm-only exercises.

 Leg and arm exerciser recumbent bikes

-Just like standard recumbent bikes these stationary exercise bikes offer very low-impact exercise.
-They will, typically, be the same as a recumbent bike but with the addition of hand cranks for arm exercise.
+Just like standard recumbent bikes, these stationary exercise bikes offer very low-impact exercise.
+Recumbent exercise bikes with arm workouts are typically the same as a recumbent bike but with the addition of hand cranks for arm exercise.
 This makes them versatile, so you can exercise both together or one at a time.
 As low-impact machines they are for everybody, and are particularly suited to the elderly or those recovering from injury or illness.
 They are not intended for interval or high-intensity workouts, but instead to provide a long, slow cardio session.
 As well as the features you would look for in a recumbent bike, check the tension for the arm and foot pedals is separately adjustable.

 Folding exercise bikes in the UK